lonerapier/lonerapier.github.io/docs/cli/upgrade.md

 ## Recovery

-If an upgrade goes wrong or leaves your project in an unusable state, you can use the [[cli/restore|restore]] command to recover your content from the local cache.
+If an upgrade goes wrong or leaves your project in an unusable state, you can use the [[restore|restore]] command to recover your content from the local cache.

 ## Flags